| OVERVIEW HISTORY ACTORS MAPS DIMENSIONS: ecosystemwildlife

 by the Interior Department a month later, directed reintroduction

+of wolves to both areas.
 American Farm Bureau Injunction - In December 1994, the

 American Farm Bureau Federation and affiliates in Wyoming, Montana